 • What does the following quote mean to you?
 ‘God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.’

 • Write down anything you feel bad about or the painful feelings you are having today.
 Now write to that part of you that is suffering, a letter full of acceptance, kindness and compassion (just like you would write to a friend who is suffering).
-What happens when you show yourself kindness and compassion?
+What happens when you show other parts of yourself kindness and compassion?

 • What makes your heart sing?
 What steps do you need to take to actualize this?